rhysjtevans/k8s-context/README.md

 1) Save/hack together your config.json (Example below)
 2) Hack together your maps.json (Example below)
-3) Run the docker command below and it will generate a new `~/.kube/config` file in your home directory
+3) Run the docker command below to generate a new `~/.kube/config` file in your home directory

 > Important Note!
 This will backup your existing config and create a new one.
 It will not merge the two (To-do list!).